Meprolight and RRP S4E CEOs Launch Cutting-Edge Defense Facility in India - www.lokmattimes.com

 Meprolight and RRP S4E CEOs Launch Cutting-Edge Defense Facility in India

-Mumbai (Maharashtra) [India], September 23: Shuki Schwartz CEO of Meprolight and Rajendra K Chodankar CEO of RRP S4E Unite ...
+PNN Mumbai (Maharashtra) [India], September 23: Shuki Schwartz CEO of Meprolight and Rajendra K Chodankar CEO of RRP S4E ...

 Mumbai (Maharashtra) [India], September 23: Shuki Schwartz CEO of Meprolight and Rajendra K Chodankar CEO of RRP S4E Unite to Strengthen India's Defense Manufacturing By Launching their State-of-the-Art Production Line in India.

-A Proud Partner in Prime Minister Shri Narendra Modi's initiative ‘Made in India
+A Proud Partner in Prime Minister Narendra Modi's initiative 'Made in India

 In a remarkable stride towards bolstering India's defence capabilities and aligning with Prime Minister Narendra Modi's visionary 'Made In India' initiative, Meprolight, the premier manufacturer and global supplier of top-grade Optical Sights, Self-illuminated Sights for firearms, NV, and Thermal Devices, has officially opened its state-of-the-art production line in India in collaboration with RRP S4E.
 This monumental collaboration marks the company's unwavering commitment to serving India's defence forces with cutting-edge technology and innovative products.